krouspy/monnaies-numeriques/td6/README.md

 > Instruction: Create and deploy an ERC20 (DepositorToken) to track user deposit.
 This ERC20 should be mintable and mint autorization given to DepositorContract

 Here's the DepositorToken contract.
-The deploy is done at next step.
+The deployment is done at next step.

 ```javascript
 // contracts/DepositorToken.sol